juandavidzuluaga/doc-otobo-admin/content/processes-automation/access-control-lists.rst

            # For ticket action screens, where the Owner is already set.
            - some owner
            Owner:
            # For ticket create screens, because Owner is not set yet.
+Please make sure, that you enter "Firstname Lastname".
            - some owner
            SLA:
            - some sla-name